Buying a car often costs thousands of dollars. To manage this expense, many people opt to take out a car loan to purchase a new or used vehicle.

 In a nutshell, your credit score tells potential lenders how reliable you are as a borrower.
 Typically, a credit score will be between zero to 1,000 or 1,200 (depending on the credit reporting bureau).

-Lenders usually use an applicants' credit score to determine whether their product is suitable for the borrower.
+Auto lenders usually use an applicants' score to determine whether their product is suitable for the borrower.
 Generally, the higher the credit score, the lower the interest rate offered, and vica versa.
+For example, a borrower with bad credit is generally seen as higher risk for the lender, and as a result, will be offered a higher car loan interest rate.

 This is inevitable, so having this affect your credit score isn’t really good or bad - it’s necessary.

-However, submitting multiple credit applications in a short time can cause your credit score to dip.
+However, submitting multiple credit applications in a short period of time can cause your credit score to dip.
 This is because it can signal to lenders that you are in financial distress.

 So when applying for a car loan, or any credit product for that matter, it can be helpful to space out your applications as far apart as you can.